latimagine/statismo/modules/ITK/cli/statismo-posterior.md

 # OPTIONS

 -c, \--corresponding-mesh *FILE*
 :   *FILE* is the path to a file containing a mesh that is in correspondence.
 This option can only be used with shape models.
 If a mesh in correspondence is used, then no landmarks are needed and providing landmarks will result in failure.

  -f, \--landmarks-fixed *FILE*
 :   *FILE* is the path to a file containing the fixed landmarks.

  -m, \--landmarks-moving *FILE*
 :   *FILE* is the path to a file containing the moving landmarks.

 -v, \--landmarks-variance *VARIANCE*
 :   *VARIANCE* is the variance that will be used to build the posterior model.
 This is only needed when building models with landmarks.

 -t, \--type *TYPE*
 :   Specifies the type of the model. *TYPE* can either be **shape** or **deformation**.

 -d, \--dimensionality
 :   Specifies the dimensionality of the model (either 2 or 3).
 This option is only available if the type is **deformation**.

 -i, \--input-file *MODEL_FILE*
 :   *MODEL_FILE* is the path to the model.

+-q, \--quiet
+:   Set this flag to disable log output.

+\--log-file *LOG_FILE*
+:   Path to the log file (if not set, logs are output to standard output).

 # NOTE

 The Landmarks format is as follows
 :   Landmark name,1.coordinate,2.coordinate,3.coordinate

 Example
 :   pointA,2,-2,3

     pointB,3.1,3,-5

     pointC,7,8,9.08

 Remark
 :   In the case of 2D Images, either set the 3.coordinate to 0 or don't set it at all.

 Warning
 :   For now, landmark names with comma are not supported by the parser

 # EXAMPLES